 Prerequisites: NSG 103, NSG 104

-NSG 106 Nutrition and Diet Therapy F 3 0 0 3 Presents practical study of nutrients, how they are used by the body, sources and types of food necessary for the balanced diet in developmental and ethnic variations.
+106 Nutrition Presents practical study of nutrients, how they are used by the body, sources and types of food necessary for the balanced diet in developmental and ethnic variations.
 Physiological processes of digestion, absorption, and metabolism are discussed.
-Introduces the most commonly used hospital diets.